 Limitations

 In addition to the major categories and themes, several limitations to the study must be discussed.
 First, participation for the study was required for completion of the course.
 Thus, there was no option to not share as well as the potential for lack of vulnerability due to the grade that could be attached to the presentation.
 The study was also conducted at a private Christian university within one course of the counselor education doctoral program.
-Thus generalizability to a broader audience or students in a non-Christian university is suspect.
+Thus, generalizability to a broader audience or students in a non-Christian university is suspect.
 Finally, through the use of photovoice, themes were discovered, not treatments.
-Therefore treatments of any depression or inadequate thoughts by students cannot be inferred.
+Therefore, treatments of any depression or inadequate thoughts by students cannot be inferred.

 Implications for Research and Practice